Donuts7/NAO_Challenge/README.md

 ## Usage
+- Open Choreographe
+- In the main.py file, go to line 76 (the last one), where the main() function is called, change the port to match the one in Choreographe
-Just run the main.py file and watch NAO dance :)
+- Run the main.py file and watch NAO dance :)